JyothisSkillDevelopmentCenter/WBPM01/syllabus.md

 - **Existing Facility**: Computers with Python, MySQL, MongoDB, and Fast API installed.
 - **Additional Tools**: Internet access, development environment setup (e.g., VS Code, PyCharm).

-### Internship Programme
-- Internship opportunities will be provided to students who successfully complete the course, allowing them to gain practical experience in a real-world environment.

-This lesson plan ensures that students gain a comprehensive understanding of back-end software development using Python and are introduced to essential machine learning concepts, providing a solid foundation for further studies and career opportunities in the field.